-A411 Accounting Information Systems (3 cr.)
-P: A322, A325, A328.
-Systems approach to integration of financial accounting, management accounting, and taxation.
-Relation of accounting information system to management information system.
+A339 Advanced Income Tax (3 cr.)
+P: A328.
+Internal Revenue Code and Regulations; advanced aspects of income, deductions, exclusions, and credits, especially as applied to tax problems of partnership and corporations.
+A340 Tax Planning (3 cr.)
+P: A328.
+Income taxation of estates and trusts; the gift tax and the estate tax with emphasis on tax planning.
+State and local taxes with emphasis on multistate siti of corporations.
 A424 Auditing (3 cr.)
-P: A322, A328, A337.
-Public Accounting organization and operation; review of internal control including EDP systems, verification of balance sheet and operating accounts; the auditor's opinion.
-A425 Contemporary Accounting Theory (2 cr.)
+P: A322, A325, A328, A337.
+Internal and external audits of business operations.
+Review of internal control including EDP systems.
+Verification of systems for recording and processing transactions and balance sheet and operating accounts.
+Statistical applications in auditing.
+A425 Contemporary Accounting Theory (3 cr.)
 P: A322, A325, A328.
-Development of accounting principles, theory of income determination and presentation of financial condition A433 The International Aspects of Accounting (2 cr.)
+Development of accounting principles; theory of income determination and presentation of financial condition.
+A433 The International Aspects of Accounting (3 cr.)
 P: A202 or A211-A212.
 Study of numerous differences observable in accounting principles, in legal traditions reflected in corporation and tax laws, in political and economic philosophies revealed in attitudes of management and labor towards their social and economic involvement.
 A434 The Professional Aspects of Accounting (3 cr.)
-P: A322, A325, A328.
+P: A322, A325, A328, A424 or concurrent.
 Preparation for practice as professional public, industrial, or governmental accountant.
 Review of generally accepted accounting principles applied to problem-solving.

-A437 Advanced Cost Accounting (3 cr.)
+A437 Advanced Management Accounting (3 cr.)
 P: A325.
-Continuation of A325 with emphasis on the use of quantitative methods in management accounting.
-Behavioral implications of budgeting and management reporting.
+Expansion of concepts learned in A325.
+Behavioral aspects of management control systems.
+Integration of strategic planning, management control, and managerial information systems.
+Exploration of quantitative methods in accounting.
+Extensive use of case studies.
 A490 Independent Study in Accounting (cr. arr.)
 P: Consent of instructor.

 Administrative Systems and Business Education B490 Undergraduate Survey of Business Education (2 cr.)
 A terminal integrating course for business teachers.
 Review of undergraduate business principles and economic concepts.
 Demonstration of, and participation in, the problem-solving method and other methods of instruction.
 Methods of instruction in the bookkeeping-accounting and the basic business-economic subjects.
 C204 Business Communications (3 cr.)
-P. Eng.
+P: Eng.
 W131 or equivalent.
 Theory and practice of written communication in business; use of correct, forceful English in preparation of letters, memoranda, and reports.

-C2201.2 Beginning Typewriting I (2 cr.)
+C220^{1,2} Beginning Typewriting I (2 cr.)
 For students with no previous typewriting experience.
 A terminal course for students desiring short-term, elementary training for other than job purposes; a background course for those students desiring further training in other typewriting areas.

-C223 Beginning Typewriting II (2 cr.)
+C2232 Beginning Typewriting II (2 cr.)
 P: C220 or equivalent with a grade of C or higher.
-For advanced beginners having stroking speeds between 25 and 40 gwam.
-Intensive skill-building and comprehensive problem coverage; builds techniques and competencies essential for higher-level training.
+For advanced beginners having stroking speeds between 25 and 40 w.a.m.
+Intensive skill building and comprehensive problem coverage; builds techniques and competencies essential for higher-level training.
 For students planning careers in business or in business teaching.
-C225 Intermediate Typewriting (2 cr.)
+C225^{2,3} Intermediate Typewriting (2 cr.)
 P: C223 or equivalent with a grade of C or higher.
 For students with previous training but without sufficient skill for advanced work.
 Intensive skill buildings; training in job competencies.
 Basic office typing problems; fundamentals needed in office employment.